ARBarber0510/portfolio/README.md

-# alison

-# HW2 - Responsive Portfolio
+# Alison Barber Portfolio and Resume

+# Introduction

-This is the portfolio for Alison Barber.
-It includes a brief bio, personal images, and contact information.
+This is the dynamic portfolio and resume for Alison Barber.
+It includes contact information, professional and educational history, and a collection of successful projects.
-What this site includes, is listed below.

 Deployed link: https://arbarber0510.github.io/portfolio/